EmpryoEmpryo.beta

 Empryo vs Windsurf

-A graph-powered terminal agent that edits symbols, vs. an IDE-and-agent command center now part of Devin.
+A graph-powered terminal agent that edits symbols, vs. the IDE that became Devin Desktop.

-Empryo and Windsurf solve the same problem from opposite ends.
+First, the rename: on June 2, 2026, Windsurf became Devin Desktop under Cognition, which acquired it in July 2025 — windsurf.com now redirects to devin.ai, and the Cascade agent was retired in July 2026 in favor of the new Rust-based Devin Local.
+Beyond the name, Empryo and Devin Desktop solve the same problem from opposite ends.
 Empryo is a free coding agent that parses your repo into a live dependency graph (the Genome) and edits code through the AST and LSP, from the terminal or a desktop app.
-Windsurf is a polished, VS Code-derived IDE that, after Cognition's acquisition, has become Devin Desktop — a command center for running many agents (Cascade among them) with autocomplete, cloud agents, and a built-in IDE.
-If you want a structure-aware refactoring agent you own and run anywhere, choose Empryo; if you want a full IDE with managed cloud agents and a polished GUI, Windsurf fits.
+Devin Desktop is a polished, VS Code-derived IDE and agent command center that runs local and cloud agents — its own plus Codex, Claude, and OpenCode via ACP interop.
+If you want a structure-aware refactoring agent you own and run anywhere, choose Empryo; if you want a full IDE with managed cloud agents and a polished GUI, Devin Desktop fits.

 When to choose Empryo

 Choose Empryo when correctness and ownership matter more than a packaged IDE.
 Because it edits through the AST and LSP — renames, signature changes, and moves applied as atomic batches gated by typecheck — refactors land where the compiler expects them instead of relying on text generation.
-The Genome (a PageRank- and git-co-change-ranked graph across 30+ languages) lets the agent navigate the codebase and see a change's blast radius before touching it.
-It runs in your terminal with embedded Neovim, as a desktop app, or headless in CI with JSON output and exit codes.
-You bring your own key across 22 providers, route a cheap model to explore and a strong one to write via the per-slot task router, and rewind code and conversation together with the git-checkpoint time machine.
-It is free to use, so there is no per-seat bill and nothing is locked behind a vendor tier.
+The Genome (a PageRank- and git-co-change-ranked graph across 33 languages) lets the agent navigate the codebase and see a change's blast radius before touching it, and it is built locally — Devin Desktop's index is server-side embeddings only.
+Ownership is the sharpest contrast: Devin Desktop has no BYOK at all and no local models, and the platform has gone Codeium to Windsurf to Devin Desktop — three billing systems in twelve months — while Empryo is free, runs on your own keys across 22 providers including Ollama and LM Studio, and never uploads your code.
+Devin's Adaptive router picks a model per task; Empryo routes per slot (spark/ember), so a cheap model explores while a strong one writes, across all 22 providers including local.
+It runs in your terminal with embedded Neovim, as a desktop app, or headless in CI with JSON output and exit codes, and rewinds code and conversation together with the git-checkpoint time machine.

 When Windsurf fits better

-Choose Windsurf when you want a finished, GUI-first development environment rather than a tool you assemble.
-It is a mature VS Code-derived IDE with strong inline autocomplete (Supercomplete), millisecond Fast Context search, and a Cascade agent that many developers find fluid for in-editor, multi-file work.
-Since the Cognition acquisition it has grown into Devin Desktop — a command center that runs cloud and local agents (Cascade, Codex, Claude Agent, OpenCode, Devin) side by side with a Kanban board, shared Spaces and Git worktrees, and tight integrations with Slack, Linear, Figma, and Stripe.
-Its in-house SWE-1.6 model is tuned for fast coding, and the managed Pro/Teams/Enterprise tiers give you SSO, admin controls, and support out of the box.
-If your team wants a hosted, batteries-included experience and is comfortable with a proprietary editor and a per-seat subscription, Windsurf is the more complete product on day one.
+Choose Windsurf — now Devin Desktop — when you want a finished, GUI-first development environment rather than a tool you assemble.
+It is a mature VS Code-derived IDE with strong inline autocomplete and millisecond Fast Context search, and under Cognition it has become a real agent command center: the Rust-based Devin Local agent (which replaced Cascade in July 2026) runs alongside Codex, Claude, and OpenCode agents via ACP interop, with a Kanban board, shared Spaces, and Git worktrees.
+Its in-house SWE-1.7 model streams at 1,000 tokens per second on Cerebras hardware, and the Adaptive router (April 2026) picks a model per task automatically.
+The managed Pro/Max/Teams tiers give you SSO, admin controls, and support out of the box.
+If your team wants a hosted, batteries-included experience and is comfortable with a proprietary editor, a per-seat subscription, and no bring-your-own-key option, Devin Desktop is the more complete product on day one.

 The verdict

-Windsurf is the more complete out-of-the-box product: a polished IDE, fast autocomplete, and a multi-agent command center backed by Cognition's resources and managed support tiers.
+Windsurf — now Devin Desktop — is the more complete out-of-the-box product: a polished IDE, fast autocomplete, and a multi-agent command center backed by Cognition's resources and managed support tiers.
 If you want a hosted GUI environment that runs several agents under one roof, it is hard to beat.
-Empryo bets on a different foundation.
-Instead of generating text and asking you to review the diff, it edits the syntax tree directly and gates every change on the compiler, and it navigates a ranked graph of your code rather than searching it.
-That makes it the safer pick for serious refactors and audits, and because it is free and runs in the terminal or CI on your own keys, it is the choice when you want to own your tooling and your spend.
-Different tools for different priorities: pick Windsurf for the packaged IDE experience, Empryo for structure-aware editing you control.
+Two things cut the other way.
+Control: there is no BYOK and no local models, the code index lives server-side, and the platform has gone Codeium to Windsurf to Devin Desktop with three billing systems in twelve months — Empryo is free, runs on your own keys, and never uploads your code.
+And the editing model: instead of generating text and asking you to review the diff, Empryo edits the syntax tree directly, gates every change on the compiler, and navigates a ranked graph of your code rather than searching it.
+Different tools for different priorities: pick Devin Desktop for the packaged IDE experience, Empryo for structure-aware editing you control.

 FAQ